 Trump pushes for merit-based immigration

-By Lalit K Jha Washington, Jan 10 (PTI) President Donald Trump today pushed for merit-based immigration system, saying we should only allow people, having "great track record", to enter the US.
+(Eds: Updating) By Lalit K Jha Washington, Jan 10 (PTI) With the US mulling reforms to end illegal immigration, President Donald Trump today pushed for a merit-based system to allow only people with "great track record" to enter the country.

+He also called for ending the chain migration, the fastest and easiest way to gain legal entry into America, through sponsorship by a family member who is already a legal resident or citizen of the US.

+Trump has repeatedly called for the merit-based system to reduce overall immigration to the US.

 Trump's comments found support from several lawmakers.